dganzella/chickenTiledLoader/README.md

 # pdtiled
-Load Tiled maps in playdate (https://www.mapeditor.org/) in TMJ (Tiled Map JSON) format
+Load Tiled maps in playdate (https://www.mapeditor.org/)

 ![image](https://github.com/dganzella/chickenTiledLoader/assets/30127664/4c71ca16-abd9-410b-9f04-4c87b9eed6e1)
 ![image](https://github.com/user-attachments/assets/2f45008e-ecdb-4308-9517-b6feafe0e5c2)

+## limitations

+- Can only load TMJ files (Tiled map JSON format), no TMX
+- Only supports a single TSJ tileset per TMJ.
+Either embedded in the TMJ itself or as a separate, referenced TSJ.
+Multiple TMJ files can reference the same TSJ tileset, no problem.
+- Only supports orthogonal maps
+- The name of the images referenced in the TMJ/TSJ files need to follow playdate's pattern, aka. image-table-width-height.png

 ## installation